CULP INC Revenue Disclosure

 Contract Assets & Liabilities

-Certain contracts relating to customized fabrication and installation services associated with Read require upfront customer deposits that result in a contract liability which is recorded on the Consolidated Balance Sheets as deferred revenue.
+Certain contracts relating to customized fabrication and installation services associated with Read require upfront customer deposits that result in a contract liability that is recorded on the Consolidated Balance Sheets as deferred revenue.
 Revenue on contract liabilities associated with customized fabrication and installation services is generally recognized within one year as the satisfaction of performance obligations is generally one year or less.
 If upfront deposits or prepayments are not required, customers may be granted terms which generally range from 15-60 days.
 Our terms are customary within the industries in which we operate and are not considered financing arrangements.

-There were no contract assets recognized as of April 27, 2025, or April 28, 2024.
+There were no contract assets recognized as of May 3, 2026, or April 27, 2025.

 A summary of the activity of deferred revenue follows: